Skip to Main Content

 Search for Articles

-Step 1: Start your search for scholarly articles in an article database such as PsycINFO or Psychology and Behavioral Sciences Collection.
+Step 1: Start your search for scholarly articles in an article database such as APA PsycInfo or Psychology and Behavioral Sciences Collection.

-Step 2: Search for one or more of the terms from your topic, such as bowen theory
+Step 2: Search for one or more of the terms from your topic, such as brief

-The Thesaurus can help you identify what term is used in that particular database to describe your concept/theory.
-For example, a search for Bowen in the Thesaurus tells you to use the term Family Therapy instead:
+The Subjects area of a database can help you identify what term is used in that particular database to describe your concept/theory.
+For example, a search for brief in the Subjects offers helpful terms such as Brief Interventions and Brief Psychotherapy:

 Tips: